jeanlazarou/jruby_curses/README.md

-# JRubyCursus
+# JRubyCurses

-Partial implementation of the Ruby cursus library developed to run with jRuby and Java/Swing.
+Partial implementation of the Ruby curses library developed to run with jRuby and Java/Swing.

 ## Installation